AxC1271/VLSI-Cell-Library/combinational/nand/README.md

 # 🔲 CMOS NAND Gate — Full Custom Design

 This project implements a **CMOS NAND gate** using a full custom flow:
-From schematic capture in Xcircuit, layout in Magic VLSI, and simulation using ngspice (with parasitic extraction).
+From schematic capture in Xschem, layout in Magic VLSI, and simulation using ngspice (with parasitic extraction).

 ---